greglan/greglan.github.io/pages/system/architectures/superscalar-cpus.md

 * False data dependencies can be eliminated by register renaming
 * Unresolved dependencies handled by waiting or using speculative branch prediction
+* Instructions are usually issued by *windows*, which is a fixed number of instructions at a time

 ![instruction-issue](/images/system/architectures/instruction-issue-basic.png)

-* Instruction issue may be blocked to be passed to *reservation stations*
+* Instruction issue may be blocked to be passed to *reservation stations* without any dependency check

-* Instructions issued to reservation buffers without checking for dependencies
+### Issue blockages
+* Instruction can be issued *in-order* or *out-of-order*
+* Instructions usually issued *in-order* when using reservation stations because they allow out-of-order execution and manage dependencies.

+  Most superscalar CPUs use *in-order* issues
+* Instruction issue can be *aligned* or *unaligned*
+* Aligned windows are usually 4 instructions.
+The window is advanced by a fixed number of instructions after all instructions in the window have been issued.
+* Unaligned windows: gliding window moving at each cycle by the number of instructions that have been issued

+### Reservation stations
 * Reservation station: also called *shelving buffers*.
 Hold instructions awaiting execution.
+* Instructions issued to reservation stations without checking for dependencies

-  Instructions in reservation stations may be ready to execute or be temporarily blocked (dependency of one of the operand for instance).
+* Instructions in reservation stations may be ready to execute or be temporarily blocked (dependency on one of the operand for instance).
 * When reservation stations are used, issue can still be blocked if all reservation stations are full

-  Scheduling of instructions when reservation stations are used: *dispatching*
+* Scheduling of instructions when reservation stations are used: *dispatching*
+* Usually one reservation station for each execution unit.
+Possible to have:
+  - reservation station serving several execution units
+  - single central reservation station serving all execution units
+* Individual reservation unit have between 2-4 entries

 ![reservation-stations](/images/system/architectures/reservation-stations.png)